CRACKLE and CRINKLE your way through COLOR in Spring time.

 PREPARATION:

-Pre-heat oven at 350F/180C/Gas4
+.
+Pre-heat the oven at 350F/180C/Gas4

-...Dry mix: In a medium bowl, sift together the dry ingredients: flour, cocoa, baking powder and salt.
+3...Dry mix: In a medium bowl, sift together the dry ingredients: flour, cocoa, baking powder and salt.
 Set aside.

-.
-In 3 small-medium shallow bowls, place 1/4 cup (33g) of the icing sugar into each.
+NOTE: You can either coat all cookies just in the white icing sugar OR have fun with it and put a colored spring in their step: In 3 small-medium shallow bowls, place 1/4 cup (33g) of the icing sugar into each.
 Add a few drops of food coloring for at least two color choices until you realize the desired tinted depth.
 The remaining bowl could hold either shredded coconut or roasted nuts.
+Place each piece into the bowl and roll around until fully coated and excess shaken off.

 My stubbornness may not always be as delightful as these cookies, however, I'm sure pleased I had this trait when trying to make these cookies 3 times.
 It's dawned on me that this particular number has been following me down my culinary journey somehow.
-I think I should make it a point to include it in my next lottery number selection next time ;o)
+I think I should make it a point to include it in my next lottery number selection ;o)

 I hope that Spring colors and chocolate has inspired you to bake these cookies very soon.